 Some FORCE functionality is dependent on additional open-source software.
 In order to allow a baseline installation, these dependencies are optional and are not required for the default installation.
 If you want to enable this functionality, you need to install following software, and follow the optional steps in section F.

 SPLITS (Spline analysis of Time Series), developed by Dr. Sebastian Mader, Trier University, is a standalone software/API, which can be used to fit splines to dense time series in order to interpolate time series and to derive Land Surface Phenology.
-Some SPLITS-dependent features are implemented in force-tsa (see section VII.E).
+Some SPLITS-dependent features are implemented in force-tsa (see Time Series Analysis).
 You only need to install SPLITS if you want to use these features; all other functionality of force-tsa can be used without installing SPLITS.

 SPLITS is distributed under the terms of the GNU General Public License, and can be downloaded from http://sebastian-mader.net/splits/.
 SPLITS is itself dependent on GDAL (required for FORCE, see last section), Armadillo and FLTK.